cj-mills/christianjmills/_posts/2020-10-25-Barracuda-PoseNet-Tutorial-2.md

 The `Graphics.Copy()` method requires that the source and destination textures be the same size.
 That means we need to destroy the current `imageTexture` and make a new one with the smaller dimensions.

 The resizing method will squish our input image from a 16:9 aspect ration to a square aspect ratio.
-We'll need to account for this when we get to the post processing section.
+We'll need to account for this when we get to the postprocessing section.

 #### Apply Model Specific Preprocessing